Add/Drop/Override/Overload Form - for current matriculated students ( online | pdf)

 Download a copy of the Course Schedule Add/Drop form

 Degrees are awarded at the end of each semester and summer session.
 Applications for a degree must be filed in the Registrar’s Office.
-You may download a copy here or fill-out the online version here.
+You may download a copy here or submit the online application here.

 GRADUATION APPLICATION DEADLINES